Convex-Dev/design/cad/002_values/README.md

 A Byte is an 8-bit, unsigned integer.

-Bytes are suitable for representing small integer values efficiently, such as a small set of flages or short codes.
+Bytes are suitable for representing small integer values efficiently, such as a small set of flags or short codes.
 They are also important as the individual elements of Blob data (equivalent to immutable byte arrays)

 #### Character